Skip to main content

 Meditation

-Hold a Celestite crystal in your hands or place a geode nearby during meditation.
-Close your eyes and visualize a column of pale blue light extending from the crystal upward through the crown of your head and into the heavens.
-Set the intention to connect with your spirit guides or guardian angels, then remain open and receptive to any impressions, images, words, or feelings.
-Even 5-10 minutes of Celestite meditation can produce a profound sense of peace and spiritual connection.
+Hold a Celestite crystal in your hands or place a geode nearby.
+Close your eyes and either visualize pale blue light extending upward from the crystal, or simply focus on your breathing.
+Set an intention to connect with your guides, then stay open to whatever comes through: impressions, images, words, feelings.
+Even 5-10 minutes can shift the mental state noticeably.

 Daily Wear